-“What’s better; a patellar or hamstring graft?”
+“What’s better: a patellar or hamstring graft?”

 “Team Patellar Tendon Graft” makes a good case with solid evidence.
 One study concluded, “patients with hamstring tendon grafts had twice the risk of revision compared with patients with patellar tendon grafts,” (Persson A et al. 2014).
 Another study that same year confirmed this deduction after finding an increased risk of revision with a hamstring tendon graft compared with patellar tendon grafts (Rahr-Wagner L. et al. 2014).

 Worth noting, however, is that both of these studies analyzed ACL revision rates in the short-term (maximum of five years post-initial surgery).
 Alternatively, a 2016 study found that, at 20 years post-ACL reconstruction, “both hamstring and patellar tendon grafts continued to provide good subjective outcomes and objective stability.
 However, ACL reconstruction using the patellar tendon graft is associated with persisting kneeling pain and radiological osteoarthritis, compared to the hamstring tendon graft” (Pinczewski L et al. 2016).
+There’s some points for “Team Hamstring Tendon Graft.”

 So both have their repercussions, and both can be successful?
 Dr. Mike Reinold, PT, DPT, SCS, CSCS thinks so.
 He addressed these studies in a past article and concluded:

-Advise your athletes that there is no clear answer on which method is better, and to trust their physician on their treatment plan, or to seek out a second opinion.
-Phil Page PhD, PT, ATC, FACSM agrees.
-“Look for an orthopedic surgeon with years of experience with athletes.
+Advise your athletes that there is no clear answer on which method is better and to trust their physician on their treatment plan, or to seek out a second opinion.
+Phil Page PhD, PT, ATC, FACSM adds, “Look for an orthopedic surgeon with years of experience with athletes.
 While most have their own preferences in graft choice, it ultimately depends on the patient: age, sex, sport and history all go into the equation.”

 “When do you think I’ll be able to play again?”